Why School Fundraising Is Vital To Schools | Boosterthon

+Why fundraise?
 It happens every year.
-An elementary school sends an email announcing its next fundraiser, causing many parents to wonder, “Why do we need to fundraise at all?”
+An elementary school sends an email announcing its next fundraiser, causing many parents to wonder, “Why do we need to fundraise at all?
+How do school fundraisers work?”

-It’s a valid question and one that’s not universally understood.
+They’re valid questions and ones that are not universally understood.
 But as the think tank Center for Budget and Policy Priorities (CBPP) and others have noted, many schools simply don’t have enough funds to provide students with the educational experience they deserve.
 The CBPP’s recent report on the subject noted:

 “Most states provide less support per student for elementary and secondary schools — in some cases, much less — than before the Great Recession.
 Worse, some states are still cutting eight years after the recession took hold . . .
 These cuts weaken schools’ capacity to develop the intelligence and creativity of the next generation of workers and entrepreneurs.”

 That’s why we asked a principal and two PTO Presidents why schools need to fundraise.
-If you’re wondering why schools need to fundraise, their responses may give you a better understanding.
+If you’re wondering why we fundraise or how do school fundraisers work, their responses may give you a better understanding.

 1. At a basic level, why do schools need to fundraise?